tanisha25bai10142-ctrl/tanisha-vityarthi-project/README.md

 This will open a new tab in your default web browser with the Fertilizer Recommendation System.

 ## Features
-Soil Nutrient Analysis: Accepts quantitative input for calcium, magnesium, potassium, sulfur, nitrogen, lime, carbon, phosphorus, and moisture to evaluate soil health.
+**Soil Nutrient Analysis :** Accepts quantitative input for calcium, magnesium, potassium, sulfur, nitrogen, lime, carbon, phosphorus, and moisture to evaluate soil health.
-Automated Fertilizer Recommendation: Uses a trained machine learning model to predict the most suitable fertilizer type based on the soil parameters provided.
+**Automated Fertilizer Recommendation:** Uses a trained machine learning model to predict the most suitable fertilizer type based on the soil parameters provided.
-User-friendly Interface: Streamlit-based app enables easy input and immediate results for farmers, agronomists, or students without coding experience.
+**User-friendly Interface:** Streamlit-based app enables easy input and immediate results for farmers, agronomists, or students without coding experience.
-Intelligent Label Encoding and Scaling: Preprocesses inputs using standardization and label encoding for consistent model predictions.
+**Intelligent Label Encoding and Scaling:** Preprocesses inputs using standardization and label encoding for consistent model predictions.
-Supports Multiple Fertilizer Types: Can classify and suggest a range of fertilizer options, such as Potassium sulfate, Superphosphate, complex blends, and more.
+**Supports Multiple Fertilizer Types:** Can classify and suggest a range of fertilizer options, such as Potassium sulfate, Superphosphate, complex blends, and more.
-Fast Real-time Results: Provides instant fertilizer recommendations after user submits soil details.
+**Fast Real-time Results:** Provides instant fertilizer recommendations after user submits soil details.
-Expandable Dataset: Model can be retrained with new or larger datasets for improved accuracy and adaptability.
+**Expandable Dataset:** Model can be retrained with new or larger datasets for improved accuracy and adaptability.

 ## Technology Stack
-Python: Primary programming language for model training, backend logic, and application scripts.
+**Python:** Primary programming language for model training, backend logic, and application scripts.
-Pandas & NumPy: Data loading, manipulation, and efficient numerical processing.
+**Pandas & NumPy:** Data loading, manipulation, and efficient numerical processing.
-scikit-learn: Feature scaling, label encoding, and train-test splitting for machine learning workflows.
+**scikit-learn:** Feature scaling, label encoding, and train-test splitting for machine learning workflows.
-TensorFlow & Keras: Building, training, and saving neural network models for classification.
+**TensorFlow & Keras:** Building, training, and saving neural network models for classification.
-Joblib: Serialization of preprocessing objects like scalers and label encoders for reliable inference.
+**Joblib:** Serialization of preprocessing objects like scalers and label encoders for reliable inference.
-Streamlit: Interactive web framework for rapid deployment of the user interface and real-time recommendations.
+**Streamlit:** Interactive web framework for rapid deployment of the user interface and real-time recommendations.
-CSV Data Format: Stores and organizes soil nutrient and fertilizer type information for training and predictions.
+**CSV Data Format:** Stores and organizes soil nutrient and fertilizer type information for training and predictions.

 ## Enter Soil Parameters :-
 In the application, you'll need to enter the following soil parameters: